felipegb94/RapidPT/README.md

 <a name="usage">
 ## Usage
 </a>
+RapidPT only offer a function that performs Permutation Testing.
+It has no GUI, pre or post processing modules, right now.
+We have prepared a plugin for SnPM that allows the user to take advantage of SnPM's GUI and pre processing and performs permutation testing using RapidPT.
+Please refer to the [Usage Withing SnPM](#usagesnpm) section.

 There are two ways to use the core of RapidPT, either by calling the wrapper function `TwoSampleRapidPT.m` or directly calling the core function `RapidPT.m`. `TwoSampleRapidPT` assigns some default inputs that have been extensively tested that produce an accurate recovery of the maxnull distribution and then calls `RapidPT`.
 On the other hand if you call `RapidPT` directly you will have to assign these parameters.
 Let's first go through `Example_TwoSampleRapidPT.m`:

 #### `Example_TwoSampleRapidPT.m`